 Medieval Studies Minor

 The interdisciplinary minor in Medieval Studies allows students to gain a deeper knowledge of how the world we live in was shaped by the events, people, arts, and ideas of the fifth to sixteenth centuries.
 The program thus aims to enrich students’ understanding of the relations between the contemporary world and its medieval origins.
-Program faculty come from a wide range of departments and programs within the College of Arts & Sciences and the University, including Archaeology, Classical Studies, English, History, History of Art & Architecture, Modern Languages & Comparative Literature, Musicology, Philosophy, Romance Studies, and Religion.
+Program faculty come from a wide range of departments and programs within the College of Arts & Sciences and the University, including Archaeology, Classical Studies, English, History, History of Art & Architecture, Musicology, Philosophy, Romance Studies, Religion, and World Languages & Literatures.
 Students can shape an individualized plan of study that supplements or complements their specific majors or interests.

 The minor consists of six 4-credit courses, chosen in consultation with the student’s faculty advisor and in accordance with requirements below.
 Any member of the Medieval Studies faculty may serve as an advisor for the minor.
 Students are expected to develop a tentative plan of study in consultation with their advisors as early as possible during their time at BU.
 This plan will reviewed for final approval by a committee of three faculty members.
 In order to ensure interdisciplinary breadth, students are advised to choose their courses from at least three different programs or departments.